vivliostyle/vivliostyle.js/README.md

 - `viewer` directory (contains viewer resources like HTML/CSS/web fonts)
 - Content files you want to view in the viewer (see below)

-The viewer can display XHTML files, as well as unpackaged EPUB and FB2 publications.
+The viewer can display HTML files, as well as unpackaged EPUB and FB2 publications.
 Note that the viewer may not be able to display contents on servers different from one hosting the viewer files due to security restriction on cross-origin resources.

-To display the content, a URL should be constructed in the following way: start by creating a URL that references vivliostyle-viewer.xhtml.
+To display the content, a URL should be constructed in the following way: start by creating a URL that references vivliostyle-viewer.html.
-Then append '#' and one of the following parameters (x for XHTML/FB2, b for EPUB's OPF file).
+Then append '#' and one of the following parameters (x for HTML/FB2, b for EPUB's OPF file).

-- x=[path-to-xhtml-or-fb2-content]
+- x=[path-to-html-or-fb2-content]
 - b=[path-to-opf-file]

-Path could either be absolute in the server context (starting with /) or relative to vivliostyle-viewer.xhtml file.
+Path could either be absolute in the server context (starting with /) or relative to vivliostyle-viewer.html file.

 ### MathML support

 Vivliostyle viewer can utilize MathJax to render MathML content in modern browsers.
-To use MathJax, ensure that the path to MathJax script is correct in vivliostyle-viewer.xhtml.
+To use MathJax, ensure that the path to MathJax script is correct in vivliostyle-viewer.html.

 ### Compiling JavaScript using Google Closure compiler